jpsferreira/UMAT-ABAQUS/README.md

 This library provides subroutines for 3D implementation of large deformation constitutive behavior using continuum mechanics.
 The code is written in either fixed-form or modern Fortran.
 You can use it as a primary subroutine interface for ABAQUS (Dassault Systèmes) as a UMAT or an interface for your finite element code.
 I have used this code to model many specific material laws of biological soft tissues and cells.
 Take a look at the reference list.

+This repository is oriented for experienced researchers in biomechanics and continuum mechanics.
 You are highly welcome to use these open-resource codes for your non-commercial usage; please cite the below papers.

 ## Subroutine interface